sds/haml-lint/README.md

 that `haml-lint` provides us with an automated and low-cost means of enforcing consistency.

-Any lint can be disabled by using the `--exclude_linter` flag.
+Any lint can be disabled by using the `--exclude-linter` flag.

 ### Ruby Code Analysis